TITLE Coordinator of Operations and Systems

 7. Promotes the optimal, positive direction for the department by coordinating and participating in activities such as assignment of software installations, upgrades, maintenance, and any associated training which is designed to accomplish the departmental mission.

-8. Increases departmental effectiveness by assisting with the evaluation of software and hardware products regarding acquisition and development and making appropriate recommendations to the Director.
+8. Increases departmental effectiveness by assisting with the evaluation of software and hardware products regarding acquisition and development and making appropriate recommendations to the Director of Computer Services.

 9. Contributes to the overall success of the Computer Services Department by participating in the establishment of goals and standards conducive to the successful development of ongoing and enhanced capabilities and by assisting in the formulation of strategic planning for both short and long term activities.

 10. Ensures the success of campus-wide computing by coordinating the support efforts of the University's multi-vendor configuration.

 11. Coordinates the administration, maintenance, and training associated with the Oracle database management system.

 12. Participates in the University's common operational objectives by assisting other departments as well as individuals with computer-related questions and support.

 13. Ensures the availability of computer resources by managing disaster prevention and recovery efforts caused by events like power outages, hardware failures, etc.

 14. Facilitates a work environment that encourages knowledge of, respect for, and development of skills to engage with those of other cultures or backgrounds.